Text Link

 Anyone can try art therapy, regardless of age, background, or health condition.
 A patient doesn’t need any artistic background to enjoy or benefit from art therapy.

-What are the limitations of art therapy?
+What are the limitations of art therapy for eating disorders?

 Art therapy may help patients more effectively identify and manage their emotions.
 While that’s a large part of recovering from an eating disorder, it’s not everything.